jordanbaird/ColorWellKit/Sources/ColorWellKit/Documentation.docc/ColorWellKit.md

 ## Cocoa

-Create a ``ColorWell`` using one of the available initializers.
+Create a ``CWColorWell`` using one of the available initializers.
 Respond to color changes using your preferred design pattern (see <doc:ColorObservation>):

 ```swift
 import Cocoa